silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/02_Manifests.md

 ## Traversing the Filesystem

-Since manifests usually extract their information from files in the webroot, they require a powerful traversal tool: [api:SS_FileFinder].
+Since manifests usually extract their information from files in the webroot, they require a powerful traversal tool: [api:FileFinder].
 The class provides filtering abilities for files and folders, as well as callbacks for recursive traversal.
 Each manifest has its own implementation, for example [api:ManifestFileFinder], adding more domain specific filtering